Getting Started in Farming: On the Home Farm

 In addition to working together and sharing management, appraisal should be made of the “living together” aspect of the arrangement.
 From the outset of the joint venture, there must be an understanding that multiple distinct families are involved.

 There must be separate living facilities.
-This is desirable even if the older generation is not married.
-If the older generation is married, it is an absolute necessity.
+This is desirable even if one generation is not married.
+If both generations are married, it is an absolute necessity.
 The significant others of family business partners may feel additional pressure from other family members if they are all living under the same roof.
 There also needs to be a general understanding of working hours, weekend responsibilities, and time off to help foster smooth family living conditions.

 Will the Arrangement Facilitate Change?